How to Write an Analytical Essay: 5 Steps, Examples & Topics

 3) Historical Analysis Essay

-Examines historical events, their causes, and consequences, often interpreting their significance.
+Examines historical events, causes, effects, evidence, and long-term significance.

 Example: Investigating how the Treaty of Versailles contributed to World War II by fueling economic and political instability in Germany.